Seetha (1967 film)

 Seetha is a 1967 Indian Tamil-language drama film written and directed by A. P. Nagarajan.
 The film stars Gemini and Savitri Ganesh, the former's 100th film as an actor.
 It was released on 23 June 1967.

 Production

-Seetha was directed by A. P. Nagarajan under the banner Rajalaxmi Pictures.
+Seetha was directed by A. P. Nagarajan under the banner Rajalakshmi Pictures.
 He also wrote its screenplay.
-Ganga was the art director, Rajan and T. Natarajan were the editors.
+Ganga was the art director, M. N. Rajan and T. R. Natarajan were the editors.
 The film was Gemini Ganesan's (credited as Gemini Ganesh) 100th as an actor.
 The final length of the film was 3990 metres.

 Soundtrack

-Music was by K. V. Mahadevan and lyrics were written by Kannadasan.
+The music was composed by K. V. Mahadevan and lyrics were written by Kannadasan.